 The purpose of Black Radio Solidarity Day (BRSD) is to unify the collective voice of Black, urban, old school and hip hop radio – affecting positive change and promoting awareness over the airwaves.
 With a reach spanning the globe and millions of listers, we aim to use our influence to empower and inform our community.
 Initiated by Sheryl Underwood, BRSD understood that listners typically tune in to radio shows while driving.
 To that end, BRSD has aimed to DRIVE SOULS to the following initatives:

 Drivng Souls to Give to HBCUs

-Our current initiative is to raise funds and wareness for Historically Black Colleges and Universities.
+In 2017, we raised funds and wareness for Historically Black Colleges and Universities.
 BRSD wants organizations to band together under this good cause and make a difference in the lives of deserving students who need HBCUs to survive and thrive.
 Underwood says, “HBCUs need us now.
 We want to get everyone involved, so petition all politicians to include HBCUs in state budget, contact businesses, churches, civil rights organizations, Black Greek Letter Organizations and alumni and invite them to give.”